JparrTech/tenzies-dice-game/README.md

 ## Skills Reinforced:
 * Responsive Design: Use of VH and VW units, making displayed content scaled relative to the viewport.
+* Use of NanoId library as a quick way to generate unique keys for components.